6 Ways To Survive A Volatile Stock Market

 Depending on whom you ask, you may get different answers on what will happen next but the key is to sift through the news and analysis to determine how overall fundamentals are doing.
 By keeping abreast with such information, you can at least anticipate some general market movements and not get too shocked when equities make like a roller coaster.

-#2 Wait for a buying opportunity and increase our equity position.
+#3 Wait for a buying opportunity if you intend to increase your equity position.

-We haven’t been as sophisticated about trying out other asset classes such as gold or currency plays.
-But we want to hedge our equities portfolio better so we are considering adding weight to areas that we have a bit more familiarity with and which may benefit from current market trends: real estate and international equities.
-It’s a possibility that as the real estate market weakens further, that investment opportunities pop up in our local area.
-We may think of pooling our resources with friends to get into rental properties.
-Or more likely and primarily for the simplicity, we may just carve out a position in REITs.
-Another move would be to raise the allocation of our international equities from roughly 10% to a maximum of 25%.
+I want to consider new ways to invest.
+I’ve started to nibble on gold and have investigated currency plays.
+But we prefer to hedge our portfolio better by considering adding weight to areas that we have a bit more familiarity with and which may benefit from current market trends (such as real estate and international equities).
+I’m also keeping my eyes peeled for investment opportunities that pop up in our local area.
+I’ve also been checking out rental properties as well as the possibility of carving out a position in REITs.
+Another move would be to raise the allocation of our international equities as fund share prices in this area decline.

-We can also do the simplest thing and just rebalance our portfolio after the recent market shifts we’ve seen.
-This would just entail staying with our intended allocations and making sure our investments are still conforming to their stipulated amounts.
+You can also do the simplest thing and just rebalance your portfolio after any recent market shifts.
+This would just entail staying with your intended allocations and making sure your investments are still conforming to their stipulated amounts.

-This is a prerogative that you have during crazy times like these when we hear that certain parts of the economy are unraveling.
-Stay put and stay the course.
-It’s also called “buy and hold”.
-Given that, I prefer to review our positions first before seeing if it could benefit from some tweaking.
-If there are fundamental reasons to break out of the inertia that is “buy and hold”, then we need to reevaluate and see if we can capitalize on these changes in the financial and investing landscape.
+This is a prerogative that you have when the markets begin to unravel.
+You may want to stay put and stay the course.
+I prefer to review our positions first before seeing if it could benefit from some tweaking.
+If there are fundamental reasons to break out of the inertia that is “buy and hold”, then we need to reevaluate just how we can capitalize on the changes we are seeing in the financial and investing landscape.

 In Conclusion